 Privacy by architecture

-Demo mode stores everything in localStorage - no account, no server, no trace.
+Demo mode stores everything in localStorage.
+No account, no server, no trace.
 Signed-in users sync to Firebase, but the app works fully without it.
 There's no analytics tracking user behavior.
 Recovery is anonymous by tradition.
 The architecture respects that by making privacy the default state, not an opt-in setting.

 "What to Expect" AI guides